mttcrn/CSE-notes/digital-forensics-and-cybercrime.md

 * **Synced devices**: all information stored into synced devices (ex. wearable IoT) can be retrieved through the smartphone.

 In the pre-smartphone era, mobile devices lacked robust **encryption** mechanism, leaving user data vulnerable to unauthorized access.
 Even Android and iOS were not using encryption at the beginning. \
 Today encryption has become a standard feature in all devices.
-Modern smartphones employ various encryption techniques to protect sensitive information stored on the device.&#x20;
+Modern smartphones employ various encryption techniques to protect sensitive information stored on the device.

 Encryption is the process of encoding all user data on a device using symmetric encryption keys.
 Once a device is encrypted, all user-created data is automatically encrypted before committing it to disk and all reads automatically decrypt data before returning it to the calling process. \
 **Android** has two methods for device encryption: